 This course covers the theory and operation of a reciprocating engines.
 All internal components are studied, along with how each part functions.
-A reciprocating engine is disassembled, measured, reassembled, and timed.
-Upon completion of this course, students are expected to be able to explain the operation of a reciprocating engine.
-Prerequisites: GEN1002, GEN1003 (52 Didactic Hours, 71.5 Lab Hours)
+Upon completion of this course, students should be able to explain the operation of a reciprocating engine.

+PPT2001LAB - Reciprocating Engines Lab | 2 Semester Credits (71.5 Lab Hours)